 Those who are into urban exploration in the Massachusetts state area, and wanting to explore abandoned places in Massachusetts, should get comfortable with Massachusetts trespassing laws.
 Luckily, in the state of Massachusetts, the laws are easy to understand and are pretty cut and dry.

-For these cases, you should familiarize yourself with x.
 For more about obtaining permission to explore abandoned places in Massachusetts, check out our guide Explore Abandoned Buildings: How To Get Permission.